amitdhar15/AndroidDemo/README.md

 Hi All,

-As I was not haveing any experience on espresso and CircleCI, It was really great experience to complete the task, FirstinstrumentationTest is the file used for Espresso.
+As I was not haveing any experience on espresso and CircleCI, It was really great experience to complete the task, FirstTest is the file used for Espresso.